Funding4HomeCare

 Out-of-pocket costs usually come up when a family needs a service that isn’t covered by their specific Medicaid program.
 Because the exact services depend on your state and program, what’s covered in one state might not be in another.
 For example, if a client needs specialized non-medical care that isn’t on the approved list, the family will have to pay for it themselves.
 Additionally, some programs allow family members to be paid as caregivers.
 However, their hourly rate is set by Medicaid and is often lower than what agencies charge, which can be a factor in a family’s decision-making process.

-Helping Families Plan for Costs
+How to Plan for Potential Costs

 You can be a great resource by helping families think through their financial planning.
 Encourage them to get expert advice.
 Professionals like Medicaid Planners can help families understand the rules and find ways to qualify, especially if their income is close to the limit.
 It’s also important to advise families to be careful with asset transfers.
 They should not give away assets or sell them for less than they’re worth just to try and qualify for Medicaid, as this can lead to penalties and a period of ineligibility.
 Guiding them toward sound financial advice helps build trust and ensures they can access care sustainably.